David-OConnor/si_units/README.rst

 used for base SI units like `kilogram`, `meter` etc, and a `DerivedUnit` type, for units derived from them.

-This library is useful for unit analysis.
+This library is useful for dimensional analysis.

 Python version 3.7 or greater is required.